luguoxiang/kubernetes-traffic-manager/README.md

 EOF
  ```

-Now open browser and brows https://(your host name)/productpage
+Now open browser and browse https://(your host name)/productpage

 # Required labels
    When user label a pod or deployment with "traffic.envoy.enabled=true", the related pods' traffic will be managed.